CS 214 Systems Programming Spring 2015

 Students are expected to attend all lectures and perform all reading assignments prior to lecture.
 Students are also expected to attend all recitation section meetings.
 Students will be evaluated according to their performance on a semester long programming project, a mid-term examination, and a final examination.

-WARNING: This is a project course, which means that this course should give you more than a passing knowledge of what writing working network programs entails.
+WARNING: This is a project course, which means that this course should give you more than a passing knowledge of what writing working programs entails.
 The project will be a major undertaking.
-If you complete the projects, you will have learned a lot.
+If you complete the programs, you will have learned a lot.
 However, assess your commitment to this course realistically.
 If you don't have the time or the inclination to work hard on the project, you would be better off not taking the course.
 You will have to learn how to build and debug reasonably sized C programs and make them robust to outside errors.
 You will also have to describe how your program work in a written document.

 This one large project will be assigned, as three sub-projects.
 Up to 2 students can work as a group for each sub-project and you can change group members for each project .
 Students are required to complete the parts by the scheduled deadlines.
 Failure to turn in the project by the deadline using the electronic handin website will result in a zero for all team members.
 No exceptions!